zhuanghongji/SweetLogger/README.md

 onChange(name: "countDescription", oldValue: "0", newValue: "1")
 ```

+## Using a wrapper instead of Logger

+Sometimes we don't want a third-party library to be tightly coupled with our own project.
+SweetLogger understands this and has been designed accordingly.
+It exposes the `Logger` as the main API, which can be wrapped within an `enum` or a `class` that you can use throughout your project.

+You can find an example in [WRAPPER.md](./WRAPPER.md).

 ## License

 SweetLogger is available under the MIT license.
 See the LICENSE file for more info.